ruhui0806/fs-part12-containers-exercise/readme.md

 <li> set up the environmental variables for the frontend, and run the following command in the frontend repo:

     REACT_APP_BACKEND_URL=http://localhost:3000 npm start

+<li> create dev.Dockerfile and build the image for development container:

+    docker build -f ./dev.Dockerfile -t hello-front-dev .

+<li> Then, run the following command to run the container:

+    docker container run -p 3003:3000 hello-front-dev